aiidateam/AEP/003_adopt_nep_29/readme.md

 ## Detailed Explanation

-After this AEP is accepted, AiiDA would adopt NEP 29 effectively on **2021-01-13** and enter a transition period with slightly adjusted support schedule until then:
+After this AEP is accepted, AiiDA will effectively adopt NEP 29 on **2021-01-13** and enter a transition period with a slightly adjusted support schedule until then:

 | Date           | Python | NumPy | NEP 29 compliant | adjusted
 -----------------|--------|-------|------------------|---------